Environmental Studies Faculty

 Teaching Interests

-Watershed Science, Restoration, Forestry, Ecology, Ecosystem Management, Data Collection and Analysis, Environmetnal Policy
+Watershed Science, Restoration, Forestry, Ecology, Ecosystem Management, Data Collection and Analysis, Environmental Policy

-Dana Flett has a split position, serving as a new faculty member in the Environmental Studies and the Outdoor Recreation Departments starting in 2021.
-She is delighted be back teaching courses in ecology, watershed restoration, policy, etc. at Feather River College.
+Dana Flett has a split position, serving as a faculty member in the Environmental Studies and the Outdoor Recreation Programs at FRC.
 She first began working at FRC in 2011 as an advisor to the Sustainability Action Team and co-author of the District’s Sustainability Management Plan.
-Dana has a decade of experience teaching and mentoring students at the University of California Berkeley, Colorado State University, and Feather River College.
+Dana has over a decade of experience teaching and mentoring students at the University of California Berkeley, Colorado State University, and Feather River College.
 She has worked in the private, public, and non-profit sectors researching ecological processes and managing ecosystems.
-Before returning to FRC she is a Restoration Ecologist and Project Manager at Plumas Corporation, a local non-profit specializing in watershed restoration throughout the Sierra Nevada.
+Prior to FRC, she worked as a Restoration Ecologist and Project Manager at Plumas Corporation, a local non-profit specializing in watershed restoration throughout the Sierra Nevada.
 Her research and educational outreach has taken her across the western US, South America, and Europe.
-Dana enjoys rock climbing, backcounty skiing, kayaking, mountain biking, and spending the sunset hours in her garden.
+Dana enjoys rock climbing, backcountry skiing, kayaking, mountain biking, making art, and spending the sunset hours in her garden.

 Jon Dvorak